Hill's Pet Nutrition: History

 In 1948, Mark L. Morris contacted Hill Packing Company to produce Canine k/d.
 Hill Packing Company became the license producer of Canine k/d.
 In 1968, the food line was made available through veterinarians and pet professionals as Hill's Science Diet.
 The line continued to expand and includes more than 60 Prescription Diet brand pet foods (prescription foods for cats and dogs with specific diseases, only available through a vet or pet pharmacy) and Science Diet brand pet foods (sold through veterinarians and pet specialty stores).
 In 1968, Hill Packing Company was sold to Riviana Foods, then in 1976 Colgate-Palmolive merged with Riviana Foods.

+In 2025, the company announced that it had surpassed 16 million pet adoptions in North America through its Food, Shelter & Love program.

 Product brands

 Science Diet

 Science Diet was developed in the 1960s by Mark L. Morris Jr. (1934 – 2007).
 Morris was the son of veterinarian Dr. Mark Morris Sr., who pioneered the field of veterinary clinical nutrition when asked to create a specialized diet for the original seeing-eye dog, Buddy, a female German Shepherd with kidney disease.
 That success led Morris and his son to create additional condition-specific and life-stage pet food formulas under the Prescription Diet and Science Diet brand names.